matloff/TidyverseSkeptic/README.md

 But it goes far beyond that; I really am intensely interested in how people learn, from children to middle-aged adults.
-Among other things, I've taught English As a Second Language, and have taught a short course on probability to sixth-graders.
+Among other things, I've taught English As a Second Language to working-class adults from China, and have taught a short course on probability to sixth-graders.

 See my [full bio](https://heather.cs.ucdavis.edu/matloff.html)